yuwei823/MelodyRain/README.en.md

 The current version supports portrait-format previews in the browser and local MP4 video export.

+## How Codex & GPT-5.6 were used

+GPT-5.6, accessed through Codex, was the primary AI model used throughout the creation of Melody Rain.
+It helped turn the initial emotional concept into the product and technical specification, draft and maintain the README, design the architecture, generate and refactor the React, TypeScript, SCSS, Express, Playwright, and FFmpeg code, write tests, diagnose bugs, and iterate on synchronization, animation, UI, and export behavior.
+GPT-5.6 was used as a development collaborator across the project rather than as a model embedded in Melody Rain at runtime; the application itself does not currently call the OpenAI API while a user previews or exports a performance.

 ## Features

 - Renders SVG sheet music with OpenSheetMusicDisplay;